 Waste segregation: Waste Recycling versus Waste Creation

 Waste is basically of 2 types – Nature made waste & Man made waste.
 Nature made waste is bio-degradable like plants or wet food waste from the kitchen.
 Man made waste or dry waste starts from plastic to chemicals to now, even electronic waste.
-Some things can be recycled and brown waste that cannot be recycled.
+Some things can be recycled but unpopular waste like plastics seem to live forever.
 So the first level of segregation separates the bad from the good.
 Sounds simple?
 In theory yes.
-But you need to know how to differentiate between the green and the brown.
-Green means all the wet kitchen waste that has the potential to go back to the soil.
-The wet kitchen waste goes for recycling and turns into compost or fodder for the garden in other words.
+But you need to know how to differentiate between the good and the bad.
+Most of the wet kitchen waste has the potential to go back to the soil.
+The wet kitchen waste goes for recycling and turns into compost, or fodder for the garden in other words.
 Dry waste, post segregating the recycled waste has a lot of plastics, which cannot be decomposed easily.
 It lives on for hundreds of years and ends up in the landfill – manmade dumpyard.
 Even toilet waste like napkins needs to be discarded in a closed bag, so that it’s never opened again and goes directly into the landfill.
 Didn’t they tell you to get your child out of the diaper habit faster?
 The toilet waste is totally disposed, but the remaining waste that includes dry waste like cartons, paper, plastic boxes and cardboard, has to be sorted out by humans.
 Now imagine, what happens, when you send a mixed bag of all these out of your house?
 Who will do your waste segregation and why should they!

 Being human, for fellow human beings